Post Banner Image

 Credit: Matt A. Claiborne/Shutterstock

-The ferry ride across the two-mile-wide Cape Fear River takes just 20 minutes, but that’s far enough to leave the stresses of the mainland behind.
-The island has a rich history.
+The ferry ride across the two-mile-wide Cape Fear River takes just 20 minutes, but that’s far enough to leave the stresses of the mainland behind and delve into the island’s rich history.
 During the Revolutionary War, it housed a British hospital and fort, while Confederate gun emplacements are a legacy of the Civil War.
 Learn more on a golf buggy tour led by the Old Baldy Foundation.
 Explore the stories behind the founding of the Cape Fear Light (the oldest in the state), the pirates who fought the Battle of the Sandbar, and wild pig hunters in the 20th century.

 Outdoorsy types will be equally at home.
 Bald Head Island offers opportunities for stand-up paddle boarding, kayaking, kiteboarding, fishing, surfing, and cycling.
 In summer, take a walk with the Bald Head Island Conservancy to see loggerhead sea turtles lay their eggs.
 Turtle walks run from June through to August.